Resources

 Navigate Systems Change by Crux

 A provocation: many frameworks start with setting a 'North Star', suggesting a fixed view of the future is possible.
 But what if we used a systems crux to help us navigate instead?
 An alternative approach to planning for systems change.
+See how we apply this thinking in strategic planning for complex systems.

 Download PDF